Please update your Flash player to see this menu.

 In fact, every summer, most camping spots are pre-reserved at the state beaches---leaving many would-be camping enthusiasts without a spot.
 The more expensive private campgrounds are more likely to have a last-minute opening.
 Therefore, we'll start this page by talking about a Santa Barbara beach private camping ground which overlooks the ocean...a good choice when the private campgrounds fill up in the summer!

 The Ocean Mesa Campground opened in October, 2006.
 Therefore, it's still relatively new, and it's kept sparkling clean.
 The landscaping is attractive and this campground's Pacific Ocean views are absolutely spectacular.

 There are 20 tent camping spaces at Ocean Mesa.
 Each tent camp site has its own picnic table and fire pit.
 (Wood is available for purchase at the Camp Store.)
 The sites aren't very private, but they do have a good ocean view.

-Camping rates for tents are $55 to $70/night per space (as of 2018.)
+Camping rates for tents are $55 to $70/night per space (as of 2019,) depending on the season you'll be staying there.
 Reservations are not really necessary during the off-season, but are highly recommended during the summertime.
 (Note: The price varies because slow-season camping fees are lower from December through March each year.)

 Your camping fee allows you to have up to 6 persons at your site.
 Naturally, your fee also allows you to enjoy the park's amenities, including the pool, spa, shower buildings, etc.

 There are 80 camping sites at Ocean View which feature full hook-ups for RV's, camping vans, pop-up campers, etc. Hookups feature 30 and 50-amp service.
 A very good feature of this up-to-date campground is that it was built with modern RV's in mind; each camping site is wide enough to accommodate slide-outs on BOTH sides of the RV at the same time.

 There are different styles of RV camping sites at Ocean Mesa, depending on what type of camper you are using.
 There are 30 back-in/pull-in sites for camping vehicles up to 35 feet in length.
 There are 18 pull-in sites and 32 pull-through RV sites for vehicles up to 50 feet in length.